 - allergy symptoms

-- spotting in the days before your period begins
+- brown spotting in the days before your period begins

 - recurrent early miscarriage